 In this window the user can set up the extra cycle frequency.
-In the following example the instrument will perform an extra cycle every 500 analysis cycles.
+In the following example the instrument will perform an extra cycle every 400 analysis cycles.
+The automatic execution of the extra cycle cn be turned on and off.